Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 3. Click **+ Add New Category** to start the category creation wizard:

     * Category Profile page: Enter the category definition (Name, Parent, Description, and an optional image).
 The category logical name will be computed based on the category name.
-    * When associating a parent, the Access rights and Marketplace association are disabled as the children category will automatically follow its parent rights and visiblity.
+    * When associating a parent, the Access rights and Marketplace association are disabled because the children category automatically follows its parent rights and visiblity.
     * Product Association page: Assign/unassign product to this category.
-    * Access rights: Assign/unassign who manage/see the category.
+    * Access rights: Assign/unassign who manages/views the category.
-    * Marketplace association page: Assign/unassign all Marketplaces or specific ones where this category will be visible and/or featured.
+    * Marketplace association page: Assign/unassign all Marketplaces, or specific Marketplaces, where this category will be visible and/or featured.

 4. Save the category.